monami-nishio/PFC-punishment/README.md

 - wholeses_airpuff.mat
 - wholeses_omission.mat

-Following information are included in corresponding columns.
+The information below is included in each file.
 | Column | Description |
 | ---- | ---- |
 | success | Lever successfully pulled (0/1) |